reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 Now that we have understood the "Why" of our topic, we will proceed with creating our publisher microservice.

-The microservice will simulate a user management service, where a single API endpoint is exposed to create a user record.
+The microservice will simulate a **user management service**, where a single API endpoint is exposed to create a user record.
 Once this API is invoked, the service publishes a trimmed down version of the API request to the SNS topic `user-account-created` signifying successful account creation.

 ### Spring Cloud AWS